egilhagen/JDBC/README.md

 A repository pattern for data access has been implemented in the `no.accelerate.assignment2.repository` package.
 We utilize the generic CRUD parent interface along with specialized repositories for specific customer-related queries.
-These repositories provide methods for querying customers based on various criteria.
+These repositories extend the CRUDRepository and provide methods for querying customers based on various criteria.

 `CustomerGenreRepository:` Provides methods for querying customers based on their preferred music genre.